David Beckham Netflix series: Everything you need to knowSep 1 | 1 min read

 Take Us Home: Leeds United

-Leeds United are the latest football club to get their own docu-series, signing a deal with Amazon Prime Video for their 2018-19 Championship season.
+Leeds United are the latest football club to get their own docu-series, signing a deal with Prime Video for their 2018-19 Championship season.

 Take Us Home: Leeds United will follow the club's race to get back into the Premier League after a 15-year absence, which ultimately ended in failure.